 There are these really simple, quick things you can do to build in activity in every lesson.
 We found that having a dedicated week really made us push what could be done.
 We’re now increasing that so we have one every full term and the plan is to keep increasing that so every week is active, but with specific week’s where we celebrate being active.

 Actually, what it has shown us is that once you do it for the first time, just how easy it is to change your lessons from being sedentary lessons, where the children are sat and they're looking at something on the whiteboard, to actually be in a lesson that is covering the exact same curriculum outcomes and has the same, if not better, outcomes.
 The reason is the children are actually much more engaged as they're both more productive and enjoying it at the same time, whilst having no impact on the value behind each lesson that you're trying to teach.

 We find the children actually prefer it.
 And like you say, once you get over the very first day that you introduce it and everyone's a little bit on this new chess board, well, once they get over that, then the children come up with their own examples, “did you know, sir, that I've been active in this way as well?”.
 They take ownership of it and pride in it, and they come to you saying about how they've been active in loads of extra ways that you've not even planned.

 I’ve found that so positive for myself, and my fitness levels have actually increased, without using the gym or feeling like I’m doing anything extra.
 The buzz I get from knowing I'm creating something here just feels good.

 By the end of the day, everyone is leaving tired but with a smile on their face, everybody is that good tired rather than that bored tired and we’re all in a really good mood.

-So honestly, give it a try because it will and it will transform the way you think about teaching and bringing actively it into any classroom.
+So honestly, give it a try because it will transform the way you think about teaching and bringing activity it into any classroom.